L1-L2 Messaging

 If you want to learn more about the messaging mechanism, you can visit the Starknet documentation.

-You can also find a detailed guide here to test the messaging in local.
+You can also find a detailed guide here to test the messaging system locally.